MicrosoftDocs/security/security-docs/zero-trust/azure-protect-resources-cyberattacks.md

 As part of preparing your workloads for response, you need to:

-- Identify how you will determine if a resource is under attack.
+- Identify how you'll determine if a resource is under attack.
 - Determine how you can capture and raise an incident as a result.

 ## Step 3: Prepare your incident response plans

 You need to have well-defined and ready-to-implement incident response plans for destructive cyberattacks before incidents occur.
-During an incident, you will have no time to determine how to thwart attacks in progress or restore damaged data and services.
+During an incident, you'll have no time to determine how to thwart attacks in progress or restore damaged data and services.

 Azure applications and shared services should all have response and recovery plans that include playbooks for restoring virtual machines, data services, configuration services, and automation/DevOps services.
 Each application or service area should have its definitions and well-defined dependencies.